 2. Type of Beans

-The next reason for an unpleasant bitterness is the type of beans used.
+The next reason for an unpleasant bitterness and a burnt tasting V60 brew is the type of beans used.
 There are two general types of beans; Arabica and Robusta.
 Robusta beans often have many more dark, bitter and burnt taste notes than Arabica beans.

 Robusta is regarded as lower quality coffee because the taste notes that are naturally occurring in Robusta are not good to many people.
 Burnt rubber is a common taste note for Robusta which is just not very pleasant.